 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
-Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
+This content is powered by HomeInsurance.com (NPN: 8781838).
 For more information, please see our .

-What is an irrevocable funeral trust?
+What is a funeral trust?

 What expenses are covered by a funeral trust?

-- Embalming or cremation
+- Embalming or cremation arrangements

-- Transportation (hearse/limousines)
+- Transportation and officiant services

 - Obituary and death certificate fees